ThinkDataEd/student/docs/unit1/lesson13.md

 ###**Essential Concepts**

-!!! note "Essential Concepts:"
+!!! note "Lesson 13 Essential Concepts"
     The computer has a syntax, and it can only understand if you speak its language.

 ###**Lesson:**
 1. The Dashboard and PlotApp are data visualization tools that are coded in R, the statistical programming software that academics and professional statisticians use.
-The Introduction to Data Science course will utilize RStudio, which also runs on R. You will learn the programming language of RStudio for data analysis.
+The Introduction to Data Science course utilizes RStudio, which also runs on R. You will learn the programming language of RStudio for data analysis.
 Watch the following video to learn RStudio Basics before moving on.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/WkxCfaol3pE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-2. You can access RStudio by going to the URL: [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org") and then click on the RStudio icon on the page.
+2. You can access RStudio by going to the URL: [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org"), then click on the RStudio icon on the page.

-3. Your RStudio login is the same as your IDS App & IDS Homepage login.
+3. Your RStudio login is the same as your IDS App and IDS Homepage login.

-4. Once logged in, notice each **pane**, or rectangular area, of the RStudio interface:
+4. Once logged in, notice each of the following **panes**, or rectangular areas, of the RStudio interface:

     100. **preview** (spreadsheet) - where you will be able to see the variables and observations (index); rows and columns of data